attack-monkey/Lean-Functional-Typescript/README.md

 Pure Functions:
   - Don't mutate anything.
-  - Only interact with inputs, constants, and other 'pure' functions to derive a result.
   - When passed the same set of inputs always return the same result.

 **Single argument functions are known as unary functions**